in-toto/attestation/spec/v1/digest_set.md

 immutable, digests](#use-cases-for-non-cryptographic-immutable-digests) for
 further guidance.

-Users SHOULD use a _cryptographic_ digest, but MAY use another identifier if the underlying implementation ensures immutability via other means.

 ### Supported algorithms

 #### `sha256`, `sha224`, `sha384`, `sha512`, `sha512_224`, `sha512_256`, `sha3_224`, `sha3_256`, `sha3_384`, `sha3_512`, `shake128`, `shake256`, `blake2b`, `blake2s`, `ripemd160`, `sm3`, `gost`, `sha1`, `md5`